Published on January 17, 2021

 The appeal of ESG Investing’s is likely to continue in 2021 as well.
 According to BofA Securities, “ESG investing would enjoy continued momentum after a “banner year” in 2020 and investors will be more nuanced in their approach to ESG. “

 Three major trends dominating ESG Investing next year

 Joe Biden’s win in the Presidential election has boosted the prospects of adoption of green energy in times to come.
 The President-elect is ready to pump in $2 trillion into green energy and this is going to be a turning point for the ESG theme.
 Widespread adoption of alternative energy is going to be one of the major tenets of ESG investing and is likely to attract a lot of investors.
 According to MSCI, “Climate change will be a ‘really big’ focus for ESG investors in 2021.”

 Diversity among employees is going to be a critical factor.
-Investors wouldn’t be willing to invest in companies which aren’t inclusive in their employment policies.
-Diversity at leadership level whether in terms of gender, race or physical abilities will be a highly sought after factor by investors.
+Investors wouldn’t be willing to invest in companies that aren’t inclusive in their employment policies.
+Diversity at leadership level whether in terms of gender, race or physical abilities will be a highly sought-after factor by investors.
 Hence, in 2021, we can start seeing companies boost their diversity programs to gain acceptability on the ESG front.

 One of the biggest concerns of investors in impact theme is the standardization of ESG data reporting by companies.
 In 2021, we can see highly disruptive technologies to streamline the data analysis process.
 There would be a lot of advanced methods to automate and streamline the data collection and analysis process.
 Thus leaving minimal chances for investors to be fooled by companies who confuse them in the name of ESG reporting.